constoria/deduplication-helper/README.md

 - Easy file selection via GUI
 - Automatically saves a cleaned version next to the original file
 - Standalone `.exe` available (no Python installation needed)
+- Description of how to use it with EndNote: [constoria.ch/deduplication-helper](https://constoria.ch/deduplication-helper)

 ## 📦 Installation